 If you are taken by surprise she can suddenly half health you with her combo.
 When laning against Taliyah try and stay behind minions to avoid her q and watch your feet to avoid getting hit by her W. You can poke from behind minions but she really can't so abuse that.
 Level 6 means nothing because you can ult through her wall, but you should alert botlane because Taliyah's ult gives her insane roam potential.

-WILL kill you at level 2 if he gets his 3 passive procs off.
 Poke and pressure level 1 and back off level 2 to avoid being level 2 all inned.
 Talon can also jump to you and then throw his w to try and proc his passive that way.
 Even if behind he still can one shot you.
 Buy Seeker's or at least cloth armor on your first back because an early seeker's neuters him to the point of uselessness levels 3-7.
 Talon is also one of the few lanes where going double armor runes might be helpful. ----- (Patch 10.7 Note) After the nerfs to his early W. it is much harder for him to kill you lvl 2, and he cannot one shot you from full hp.
 Still, be very careful of him because he still will easily burst you and one shot you later on.

 Another annoying ADC matchup.
 You have to keep your distance from the minion wave because of the passive on her e.
 Again do not trade autos with her, and back off from her when she throws her bomb onto you or minions.
 Call for ganks.
 You can charm her out of her rocket jump.
 Do not let her free farm because she scales very fast.

 Stay out of minion wave because you will get blocked while trying to avoid his q.
 Keep an eye above Twisted Fate's head because the card he chooses telegraphs what he is trying to do.
 You can poke him when he goes for a blue card because he is going to cs.
 Red cards also mean cs but you shouldn't step up because you will be slowed and unable to trade back.
 Immediately back up if he goes for a gold card because you will either lose a trade with him or get ganked.
 Danger ping both lanes if you lose vision of him for a few seconds.
-On his own he is no real threat but this is one of the matchups where taking cleanse is helpful, especially if his jungler is an assassin or has high burst.
+On his own early game he is no real threat but this is one of the matchups where taking cleanse is helpful, especially if his jungler is an assassin or has high burst.
 Be aware that he does do a lot of damage on his own if he has taken electrocute, and that his blue card late game now hurts a ton.